Beej126/BeejBlog/content/posts/2016-09-22-using-c-interactive-aka-csicsx-for-etl.md

 this example is based on a low fidelity web page as the raw data source

-&#8230; it&#8217;s really nice to have all the convenient one liner RESTy methods of System.Net.WebClient available now vs the lower level WebRequest/WebResponse pattern that came with .Net 1.0.
+... it's really nice to have all the convenient one liner RESTy methods of System.Net.WebClient available now vs the lower level WebRequest/WebResponse pattern that came with .Net 1.0.
 E.g. client.DownloadString, DownloadFile, etc.

 ## Transform